Jehovah's Witnesses: History

 Scholarly analysis of Jehovah's Witnesses is limited in academia, with most works focusing on legal challenges faced by the group.
 The denomination does not cooperate with scholars beyond limited communication from anonymous individuals.
 Consequently, academics often rely on literature written by former members such as James Penton and Raymond Franz to understand its inner workings.
 The denomination has been variously described as a church, sect, new religious movement, or cult.
 Usage of the various terms has been debated among sociologists.
 When the term sect is used by sociologists, it is within the framework of church-sect typology for their activities within a specific country.
 Sociologists from the 1940s to the 1960s frequently compared the group's structure with totalitarianism.
 Throughout the 1970s and 80s, sociologists determined that cult was a reductionist label when applied to Jehovah's Witnesses, noting that new members did not undergo "sudden transformations" and made a rational choice to join the group.
 Academics generally stopped using the term cult in the 1980s due to its pejorative association and its usage by the Christian countercult movement, with new religious movement largely replacing it.
-George Chryssides and Zoe Knox avoid using the term new religious movement because it also has negative connotations.
+Scholars George Chryssides and Zoe Knox avoid using the term new religious movement because it also has negative connotations.
 Chryssides refers to the denomination as an "old new religion".